Maxine Isaacs

 Maxine Isaacs is an American university lecturer and political analyst who served as a member of the press office of Walter Mondale during his tenure in the United States Senate and as deputy press secretary when he was vice president during the Jimmy Carter administration.
 She was later press secretary for Mondale's 1984 presidential campaign.
 Following her career in politics, she became a lecturer at Harvard University and, occasionally, at George Washington University and New York University, teaching courses on U.S. politics and presidential campaigns.

 Early life and career

 Maxine Isaacs is one of three children of Amy Isaacs (née Jacobson) and Bernard Isaacs of Shaker Heights, Ohio.
 Her father was a naval officer who was selected to help train the Golden Thirteen, the first African-American candidates to become U.S. Navy officers.
 After the war, he became a representative for a plumbing and heating supplies manufacturer.
 He was also involved in politics and the civil rights movement.
 Maxine said her political views came from her father who was a Hubert Humphrey supporter.
+Her father was Jewish and experienced antisemitism while growing up in a mostly Polish-American town in Wisconsin where many people harbored pro-Nazi sentiments.
 She graduated from Shaker Heights High School in 1965.
 She then graduated in 1969 with an AB in American studies from Skidmore College in Saratoga Springs, New York.
 After graduating from Skidmore, she lived in Japan for about a year.